SysCV/bdd100k-models/doc/CONTRIBUTING.md

 ### Guidelines

 - The scores file should be a JSON file with evaluation results for all the BDD100K semantic segmentation [metrics](https://doc.bdd100k.com/evaluate.html#semantic-segmentation) or drivable area [metrics](https://doc.bdd100k.com/evaluate.html#drivable-area).
-- The predictions should be a zip file containing model predictions for the entire validation set (bitmasks).
+- The predictions should be a JSON file containing model predictions for the entire validation set.
 - The visuals should be a zip file with segmentation visualizations on the validation set.

 Example below: